Upper ontology: SUMO (Suggested Upper Merged Ontology)

 The Suggested Upper Merged Ontology (SUMO) is another comprehensive ontology project.
 It includes an upper ontology, created by the IEEE working group P1600.1 (originally by Ian Niles and Adam Pease).
 It is extended with many domain ontologies and a complete set of links to WordNet.
 It is open source.

 UMBEL

 Upper Mapping and Binding Exchange Layer (UMBEL) is an ontology of 28,000 reference concepts that maps to a simplified subset of the OpenCyc ontology, that is intended to provide a way of linking the precise OpenCyc ontology with less formal ontologies.
 It also has formal mappings to Wikipedia, DBpedia, PROTON and GeoNames.
 It has been developed and maintained as open source by Structured Dynamics.

-UFO (Unified Foundational Ontology)

-The Unified Foundational Ontology (UFO), developed by Giancarlo Guizzardi and associates, incorporating developments from GFO, DOLCE and the Ontology of Universals underlying OntoClean in a single coherent foundational ontology.
-The core categories of UFO (UFO-A) have been completely formally characterized in Giancarlo Guizzardi's Ph.D. thesis and further extended at the Ontology and Conceptual Modelling Research Group (NEMO) in Brazil with cooperators from Brandenburg University of Technology (Gerd Wagner) and Laboratory for Applied Ontology (LOA).
-UFO-A has been employed to analyze structural conceptual modeling constructs such as object types and taxonomic relations, associations and relations between associations, roles, properties, datatypes and weak entities, and parthood relations among objects.
-More recent developments incorporate an ontology of events in UFO (UFO-B), as well as an ontology of social and intentional aspects (UFO-C).
-The combination of UFO-A, B and C has been used to analyze, redesign and integrate reference conceptual models in a number of complex domains, for instance Enterprise Modeling, Software Engineering, Service Science, Petroleum and Gas, Telecommunications, and Bioinformatics.
-Another recent development aimed towards a clear account of services and service-related concepts, and provided for a commitment-based account of the notion of service (UFO-S).

-UFO is the foundational ontology for OntoUML, an ontology modeling language.

 WordNet

 WordNet, a freely available database originally designed as a semantic network based on psycholinguistic principles, was expanded by addition of definitions and is now also viewed as a dictionary.
 It qualifies as an upper ontology by including the most general concepts as well as more specialized concepts, related to each other not only by the subsumption relations, but by other semantic relations as well, such as part-of and cause.
 However, unlike Cyc, it has not been formally axiomatized so as to make the logical relations between the concepts precise.
 It has been widely used in Natural language processing research.